 With a knife, hollow out a cone from the top of the onion, to a depth of one inch.
 Place the bouillon cube in the bottom of the cone, and fill the remainder of the cone with the butter.

-At the end of the hour, if you have wrapped the onion in foil, unfold the foil to expose the top of the onion; if you have used a small casserole dish, remove the foil.
+At the end of the hour, if you have wrapped the onion in foil, unfold the foil to expose the top of the onion; if you have used a small covered casserole dish, remove the lid.
 Sprinkle the cheese onto the top of the onion, and broil for two minutes or until the cheese begins to brown.

 Kitchen Goddess note: The inside of the onion will be very hot, so let it sit for at least 5 minutes before serving.